TomerFi/dependency-injection-java-part1-tutorial/post/POST.md

 You can check out the code for this part of the tutorial in [Github][0].

-The next part of this tutorial series is [Part 2 - Leveraging with Google Guice](https://dev.to/tomerfi/dependency-injection-in-java-is-easy-part-2-leveraging-with-google-guice-6i4).
+The next parts of this tutorial series are [Part 2 - Leveraging with Google Guice](https://dev.to/tomerfi/dependency-injection-in-java-is-easy-part-2-leveraging-with-google-guice-6i4) and [Part 3 - Leveraging with Spring Context](https://dev.to/tomerfi/dependency-injection-in-java-is-easy-part-3-leveraging-with-spring-context-gcc).</br>
+Both accomplish the same with a different *di framework*.

 **:wave: See you in the next part of this tutorial :wave:**